BACK TO GREEK WINE

 The great-grandchildren of the founder are now managing the winery.
 The original winery began producing in 1903.

-Much of this wineries rootstock is original vines, averaging 70 years old.
-The vines have not had grafting.
+Much of this winery’s rootstock is original vines, averaging 70 years old.
+The vines have never been grafted.
 Some of the grapevines date back over 200 years.

 This seniority makes for some unique boutique wines.

-They focus on white wines but have rose and red as well.
+They focus on white wines but also offer rosé and red.
 Tours and tastings are available by reservation.
 On the road from Exo Gonia to Kamari is the Santorini Brewing Company outside Episkopi.
 Approximately 500 feet past the brewery on the same street is the entrance to the winery on your right.

 Santorini Wineries in the Pyrgos Area